NickSanguansuk/frontend-artgallery/README.md

 # frontend-artgallery

-This is the Online Art Gallery Website (SBA)
+This is the Online Art Gallery Website (SBA).
 I implemented this website using HTML, CSS, and JavaScript.

 Below is the GitHub repository for my website.